sedwards190/sedwards190.github.io/README.md

-This is the code for my website - please ignore
+This is the code for my website - please ignore (its a work in progress / summer project)